-Participants compete as individuals or as part of a team, which are composed of three people in any ratio of faculty, staff, students, alumni, family and administration.
+Participants compete as individuals or as part of a team, which are generally composed of three people in any ratio of faculty, staff, students, alumni, family and administration.

-Participants were encouraged to collect donations to benefit the Shawn Grady Memorial Fund.
+Participants are encouraged to collect donations to benefit the Shawn Grady Memorial Fund.
 The Fund, a non-profit/tax exempt organization devoted to helping local families who have children with life-threatening illnesses, was established in memory of Shawn Grady, an outstanding athlete who was diagnosed with cancer in the fall of his sophomore year. http://www.shawngradyfund.org